spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/9-cloud-providers/1-gke-regional-clusters.md

 ## Deploying Streams and Tasks

-Streams and Tasks deployed through Data Flow can also benefit from various placement options just as with server components.
+Streams and Tasks deployed through Data Flow can also benefit from various placement options, just as with server components.
 There may be situations where certain streams or tasks should only be deployed to specific zones or even nodes themselves.
-Deployed streams and tasks are applications just like any others so they also benefit from Kubernetes rescheduling them onto other nodes in the event of failures.
+Deployed streams and tasks are applications just like any others, so they also benefit from Kubernetes re-scheduling them onto other nodes in the event of failures.

-Since streams and tasks are deployed to Kubernetes via Data Flow and Skipper, rather than applying these features to yaml manifests they are set through deployer properties.
+Since streams and tasks are deployed to Kubernetes via Data Flow and Skipper, rather than applying these features to YAML manifests, they are set through deployer properties.
 See the [Deployer Property](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#configuration-kubernetes-deployer) section of the Spring Cloud Data Flow reference manual for a full list of available deployer properties.

 The deployer properties of interest are: